danieldmiller/WisconsinAutonomous.github.io/_tabs/documentation.md

 ---
-title: About
+title: Documentation
-icon: fas fa-info
+icon: fas fa-book
-order: 5
+order: 1

 # The About page
 # v2.0